potetm/potetm.github.io/_posts/2014-01-18-responsive-design-csp.md

 his method of defining a single pipeline which he calls his *process protocol* is simple and easily extensible.
 I also agree that event coordination should be separated from event stream creation.
 This helps provide clarity to complex processes.

 However, I disagree that *interface* representation is the third crucial concern.
-The third concern is *UI representation*.
-Calling the it interface representation is effectively prescribing the cure before diagnosing the problem.
+The third concern is *Side Effect Action*.
+In the case of the browser, most of your side effects are going to be in the display, but they might be logging, calling a remote, etc.  Calling the it interface representation is effectively prescribing the cure before diagnosing the problem.
 In the case of this example, interface representation also ties you in to mutable structures, which I find unnecessarily complex.

-In addition, I would pull out the word *stream* from the design as a whole.
-FRP and CSP handle events in streams, but that doesn't mean that's the *only* way to effectively handle events (though I've yet to set a better alternative).

 So, in my opinion, a simpler, more fundamental statement of Nolen's trichotomic design would be:

-  1. Event Processing
+  1. Event Stream Processing
-  2. Event Coordination
+  2. Event Stream Coordination
-  3. UI Representation

-Separating these three concerns in your design brings a surprising amount of clarity and structure to your code.
-Nolen does a good job of it, but I think the tools in the bacon toolbox allows us to go further.
-In my next post, I'll do just that.
+  3. Side Effect Action

+I understand the point of confining your side effects to an interface representation is to allow for easier pipelining of stream coordination, but I still feel it's useful to think about things one abstraction level higher.
+As we'll see in my next post, separating these concerns allows you to introduce clarity and structure to your code, even when you aren't pipelining events.

 ---